itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

    - more: read file one page at a time.
    - `cd -` : go to previous directory (from where you last time use cd) , its same as `cd $OLDPWD`
    - `cd<enter>`: go to home directory

+- stat command: `stat <filename>` : will show file size, last modified time, and other info about the file, you will mainly want to use it for seeing when file is created(Birth) or access last time.

 - cp: copy file, or make copy of file, like `cp report.txt report_copy.txt`
 - mv: move file (used for cut-paste, rename file/folder, move dir(also comes in cut-paste))